SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 Do I need to complete any additional verification before buying?

-Ensure your Trading 212 account is fully verified and funded before the listing date.
-If your account verification is incomplete, you may not be able to place orders.
+If your account verification is incomplete, you may not be able to place an order.
 You can check your verification status in the app under Account Settings.

 Can I place an order before SPCX goes live on Nasdaq?

-Yes, with pre-listing orders, you can set up your order without waiting for listing day.
+Yes, with pre-listing orders, you can set up your order before public trading begins.
 We queue your order until the stock is listed, and once trading for the public begins, we submit it for execution.

 When you place the order, we reserve the funds required to fill it.
 Your order will execute at market conditions once the stock is actively trading and available to the public.
 You can cancel your pending order at any time before the execution starts.